bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-04-07-letter-to-brezhnev.md

 Cut to:

 And then it was upon us, the cast and crew were in place and they had all agreed to defer their fees until after the film had wrapped, was in the can and sold.
 It was, artistically at least, out of my hands now.
 I passed the baby over to Chris and I knew, I had always known, how safe and well-nurtured it would be in his charge.

-Frank Clarke, booklet essay for _Letter to Brezhnev_ Blu-ray/DVD (BFI, 2017)
+**Frank Clarke, booklet essay for _Letter to Brezhnev_ Blu-ray/DVD (BFI, 2017)**

-<![endif]-->
+<br><br>

 **LETTER TO BREZHNEV**
 _Director_: Chris Bernard
-_Production Companies_: Yeardream,
-Film Four International,
+_Production Companies_: Yeardream,  Film Four International,  Palace Productions
-Palace Productions
 _Producer_: Janet Goddard
 _Co-producer_: Caroline Spack
 _Associate Producer_: Paul Lister